Official Website of

 interviewing skills), assisted in teaching seminars about how to write, even been the Master of Ceremonies twice.
 A veteran

-of 30 conventions, he has been part of the scheduled programming at
+of over 50 conventions, he has been part of the scheduled

 Stephen interviewed the bestselling author Brandon Sanderson in the autumn of 2012 while Brandon was the Literary Guest of Honor at LibertyCon.
 The interview was videotaped in HD by Derek Pearson who has produced numerous music videos and instructional documentaries but was looking for a project to move his career into TV show production.